helium/HIP/0067-open-service.md

 # HIP Template

-- Author(s): <!-- your GitHub @username -->
+- Author(s): @sndnsos
-- Start Date: <!-- fill me in with today's date, YYYY-MM-DD -->
+- Start Date: 07/23/2022
-- Category: <!-- economic, technical, meta -->
+- Category: economic, technical
 - Original HIP PR: <!-- leave this empty; maintainer will fill in ID of this pull request -->
 - Tracking Issue: <!-- leave this empty; maintainer will create a discussion issue -->